atomicframeworks/dotfiles/README.md

 ````

 ## Config
-To set a config variable you can use the command `.-.config` to open the file for editing.
+There are multiple ways to set a config variable:
+* Use the command `.-.config` to open the file for editing and change the value.
-Another way is by using the `.-.config` function.
+* Using the `.-.config` function.
 By passing arguments to `.-.config` you can set values.
 The first argument is the variable name to set and the second is the value.

 Ex:
 ````bash